nineinchnick/ofp-editor/CONTRIBUTING.md

 and a few modules:

 1. [Install node.js](http://nodejs.org/) - 'Install' will download a package for your OS
-2. Go to the directory where you have checked out `iD`
+2. Go to the directory where you have checked out `ofp-editor`
 3. Run `npm install`
 4. Run `npm test` to see whether your tests pass or fail.

 ## Building / Installing

-You can build a concatenated and minified version of iD with the command `make`.
+You can build a concatenated and minified version of ofp-editor with the command `make`.
 Node.js is required for this.

-iD will be built to the `dist` directory.
-This directory is self-contained; you can copy it into the public directory of your webserver to deploy iD.
+ofp-editor will be built to the `dist` directory.
+This directory is self-contained; you can copy it into the public directory of your webserver to deploy ofp-editor.

 ## Licensing

-iD is under the [WTFPL](http://www.wtfpl.net/).
+ofp-editor is dual licensed under the MIT License or the [WTFPL](http://www.wtfpl.net/).
 Some of the libraries it uses are under different licenses.
-If you're contributing to iD, you're contributing WTFPL code.
+If you're contributing to ofp-editor, you're contributing MIT/WTFPL code.

 ## Submitting Changes

-Let's say that you've thought of a great improvement to iD - a change that turns everything red (please do not do this, we like colors other than red).
+Let's say that you've thought of a great improvement to ofp-editor - a change that turns everything red (please do not do this, we like colors other than red).

 In your local copy, make a branch for this change: